snoopyygeek/snoopyygeek/README.md

 ### <a href="https://emoji.gg/emoji/3958-computer"><img src="https://cdn3.emoji.gg/emojis/3958-computer.gif" width="64px" height="64px" alt="computer"></a> welcome to Sneha's github ✧˚ ༘ ⋆

-█▀ █▄░█ █▀▀ █░█ ▄▀█
-▄█ █░▀█ ██▄ █▀█ █▀█

 ⤹｡⋆ ▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒ ☽˚｡˚ 100% caffeinated
 <br />

 Hey there!
 It's Sneha here, an honors computing science student at the University of Alberta located in Edmonton AB.
 I'm currently exploring machine learning and app development!
 Aside from programming, I loveee playing with my cats and am almost always on caffeine☕️

-If you are looking for a aspiring ML engineer whose not only passionate about programming but the welfere of tech community, let's have a chat!
+If you are looking for a aspiring ML engineer whose not only passionate about programming but the welfere of tech community, let's have a chat!      ૮₍ ˶ᵔ ᵕ ᵔ˶ ₎ა

  <img align="right" alt="GIF" src="https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExbDE1aDJod3U1eWJyaG54OXFsZXNlcXd0b3hzbTZvOW9vamZ5cjd3OSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/lkceXNDw4Agryfrwz8/giphy.gif" />